Short Term Health Insurance FAQ

 Is short term health insurance cheaper than marketplace insurance?

 Traditionally, yes.
-It’s always important to check to see if you qualify for a financial subsidy on a marketplace health insurance plan before purchasing short term health insurance.
-If you do not qualify for cost assistance on an Obamacare marketplace plan, short term can still provide a more affordable insurance option, even if you have to pay a tax penalty.
+It’s always important to check to see if you qualify for a financial subsidy on a marketplace health insurance plan before committing to a short term health insurance plan.
+If you do not qualify for cost assistance on an Obamacare marketplace plan, short term can provide a more affordable insurance option so you don’t have to go uninsured.

 Can I get a financial subsidy when I buy short term health insurance?